Skip to content

 mkdocstrings

-The mkdocstrings plugin provides support for building API documentation.
-We are fortunate to have the author or mkdocstrings, Timothée Mazzucotelli (aka @pawamoy), on our team and are working together to produce a Zensical module for API documentation.
+The mkdocstrings plugin enables robust API documentation generation.
+We are excited to have the author of mkdocstrings, Timothée Mazzucotelli (aka @pawamoy), on our team.
+Together, we are building a dedicated Zensical module for API documentation.

 macros plugin